 Parentage: The second parent variety was found in St. Georgen in Austria's Burgenland.
 This grape variety was named after its discovery location because, following genetic research, it could not be attributed to any known variety.
 The Grüner Veltliner is not related to the Roter Veltliner or Frühroter Veltliner.

 Vineyard area: Grüner Veltliner is the most important autochthonous grape variety in Austria.
 It became the most widely planted in the 1950s because of the introduction then of Lenz Moser´s Hochkultur (High Culture) training system.
 Today, the variety is widely planted especially in Niederösterreich and northern Burgenland.
-As an origin-typical DAC wine, this variety holds special rank in several wine-growing regions.
-While its cultivation decreased by 22% between 1999 and 2009, it still maintains the dominant position in Austria's total vineyard surface area.
+Producing an origin-typical DAC wine, this variety holds special rank in several winegrowing regions.
+While its cultivation decreased between 1999 and 2009, it still maintains the dominant position in Austria's total vineyard surface area.

 Leaf: medium-sized, pentagonal to circular, with five to seven lobes, and a moderately hairy underside.
 The typical white woolly hair on the shoot tip gives the variety its synonym - Weißgipfler.